yuuurchyk/Michael-Scott-Concurrent-Queue/README.md

 <h2>What is this?</h2>
 <p>
     During this project I implemented a concurrent queue, which can be simultaneously accessed from both sides.
-I.e you can do <em>push</em> and <em>pop at the same time</em> and there are not lock with the same mutex.
+I.e you can do <b>push</b> and <b>pop at the same time</b> and there are not lock with the same mutex.
 </p>

 <h2>References</h2>
 <p>
-    I implemented <em>Michael-Scott Algorithm</em>, which can be found <a href="http://www.cs.rochester.edu/~scott/papers/1996_PODC_queues.pdf">here</a>.
-The main challenge was <em>memory management</em>, which was not described in the article.
+    I implemented <b>Michael-Scott Algorithm</b>, which can be found <a href="http://www.cs.rochester.edu/~scott/papers/1996_PODC_queues.pdf">here</a>.
+The main challenge was <b>memory management</b>, which was not described in the article.
 </p>

 <h2>Interface and implementations</h2>